 About Us

-Richard Murgo was selected as Dean of the College of Social Sciences at Tallahassee Community College (TCC) in 2017.
-Dr. Murgo joined the faculty of TCC in 1994 as an assistant professor, later becoming professor of political science.
+Richard Murgo retired as Dean of the College of Social Sciences at Tallahassee State College in 2021.
+Dr. Murgo joined the faculty of TSC in 1994 as an assistant professor, later becoming professor of political science.
 He subsequently became the college’s Director of Academic Enrichment, latterly promoted to Associate Dean of Social Sciences.
-He retired from TCC in 2021.
+He was selected as Dean of Social Sciences one year later.
 He holds master’s degrees in political science from Florida State University and in Applied Economics from the University of Central Florida.
 He received his Ph.D. from Florida State University.
-Dr. Murgo served as faculty Senate President 2005-2006, has served as the dual enrollment education coordinator of the statewide Florida Boys State and Girls State programs, and was advisor and co-founder for the TCC Model United Nations program at TCC.
+Dr. Murgo served as faculty Senate President 2005-2006, has served as the dual enrollment education coordinator of the statewide Florida Boys State and Girls State programs, and was advisor and co-founder for the TSC Model United Nations program at Tallahassee State College.
 He founded and developed a faculty exchange program with Tianjin Foreign Studies University, as well as developed partnerships with other colleges for students’ study abroad programs in China and the Czech Republic.
 Dr. Murgo has also served on the United Nations Association of American Historically Black Colleges and Universities and Community Colleges Committee.
-Dr. Murgo served has served as vice president, treasurer, and currently president of the National Model United Nations Board of Directors.
-He is a current member of the Executive Board of Directors of the Florida Political Science Association, a former board member for the Florida College System Activities Association, a current member and elected chairman of the Holocaust Education Resource Council board of directors, well as a member of the Board of Directors for Tallahassee Southern Model United Nations Association.
+Dr. Murgo has served as vice president, treasurer, and currently president of the National Model United Nations Board of Directors.
+He is a current member of the Executive Board of Directors of the Florida Political Science Association, a former board member for the Florida College System Activities Association, a former elected chairman of the Holocaust Education Resource Council board of directors, as well as a member of the Board of Directors for Tallahassee Southern Model United Nations Association.
 He has been the political contributor for WXTL, ABC News affiliate for Tallahassee and Southern Georgia.
 Dr. Murgo has presented numerous papers including, “United Nations Human Rights Treaties: Obligations and Compliance” and most recently, “EU-China Relations: Balancing Economic Opportunities with Political Challenges”.
-Richard Murgo is the recipient of the 2012 NICSOD Excellence in Teaching award, as well as the 2011 recipient of the TCC Club Advisor of the Year award.
+Richard Murgo is the recipient of the 2012 NICSOD Excellence in Teaching award, as well as the 2011 recipient of the Tallahassee State College Club Advisor of the Year award.

 Patrick's involvement with NMUN has spanned a decade of involvement in every type of NMUN conference as a delegate and member of the volunteer staff at conferences in New York, Washington DC, Quito, Rome, and Xi'an.
 During his time on staff, Patrick served in several roles from Assistant Director to Secretary-General of NMUN•DC in 2015 and NMUN•NY in 2017, and Deputy Secretary-General of NMUN • China in 2018.